Academic publishing

 1 Economics of publishing

-To some extent the production of academic knowledge is a public goods problem.
-Insofar as academic publisihgin is part of production of academic knowledge, it inherits the oddities of that.
+To some extent, the production of academic knowledge is a public goods problem.
+Since academic publishing is part of this production, it inherits those oddities.

-Cameron Neylon runs a cottage industry producing pragmatic publishing critique from an institutional economics perspective:
+Cameron Neylon runs a cottage industry producing pragmatic publishing critiques from an institutional economics perspective:

 e.g. The Marginal Costs of Article Publishing or A Journal is a Club:

-we’d been talking about communities, cultures, economics, “public-making” but it was the word ‘club’ and its associated concepts, both pejorative and positive that crystalised everything.
+We’d been talking about communities, cultures, economics, “public-making,” but it was the word ‘club’ and its associated concepts, both pejorative and positive, that crystallized everything.
 We were talking about the clubbishness of making knowledge — the term “Knowledge Clubs” emerged quickly — but also the benefits that such a club might gain in choosing to invest in wider sharing.

 Working paper: Potts et al. (2016).
 Alternatively, see Afonso (2014), “How Academia resembles a drug gang”.

 The neoliberal analysis of Lingua showed an asset generating good revenues, with good analytics and a positive ROI.
-The capitalist analysis focussed on the fixed assets and trademarks.
+The capitalist analysis focused on the fixed assets and trademarks.
 But it turns out these weren’t what was creating value.
-What was creating value was the community, built around an editorial board and the good will associated with that.
+What was creating value was the community, built around an editorial board and the goodwill associated with that.

 2 Realpolitik of journals